angeltveit/tasting/README.md

-# Blindsaking av øl på ølsmaking AKA WOOZY
+# Blindsaking av øl på AKA WOOZY

 ## HOW IT WORKS MVP